pixelcluster/pixelcluster.github.io/_posts/2026-04-09-VRAM-Mgmt-fixed.md

 A: You need some kernel patches as well as additional utilities to make use of the kernel capabilities properly.

 The simplest option is to use CachyOS (with KDE as your desktop).
-Their 7.0 kernel includes the patches you need, and the userspace utilities are available in the package repositories.
-All you need to do is use CachyOS's 7.0 kernel, install the packages called `dmemcg-booster` and `plasma-foreground-booster`, and you should be good to go.
+Their kernel includes the patches you need from version 7.0rc7-2 and up, and the userspace utilities are available in the package repositories.
+All you need to do is use CachyOS's 7.0rc7-2 kernel, install the packages called `dmemcg-booster` and `plasma-foreground-booster`, and you should be good to go.

 ### Q: I use another Arch-based distro!
 What now?